Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Talagrand inequalities

 for all $\nu$.
 Equivalently, in terms of deficit,

 In the Gaussian case, then $R=1$ and we obtain a bound which is slightly worse than~\eqref{eq-logsob-bakry-ledoux}, where a $\log(1+2u)$ term is replaced by the larger $2 \log(1+u)$.

-At this point, let us observe that still in the Gaussian case a dimensional $HWI$ has been derived in \cite[Th.
-1.1]{bgrs14}.
-As observed by the authors, the $HWI$ inequality in~\cite{bgrs14} does not seem either to imply~\eqref{eq-logsob-bakry-ledoux}.
+At this point, let us observe that still in the Gaussian case a dimensional $HWI$ has been derived in \cite[Th.~1.1]{bgrs14}.
+It is also observed by the authors that the $HWI$ inequality in~\cite{bgrs14} does not seem to imply~\eqref{eq-logsob-bakry-ledoux}.
 We could not compare the $HWI$ in~\cite{bgrs14} to our bound~\eqref{hwi} in full generality.
 However, if $\nu( \vert x \vert^2) = n = \gamma( \vert x \vert^2)$ then they can respectively be written as